coldfix/website/2018/08/21/netcup-le-wildcards.rst

    certbot_dns_netcup:dns_netcup_api_key      = 0123456789abcdef0123456789abcdef01234567
    certbot_dns_netcup:dns_netcup_api_password = abcdef0123456789abcdef01234567abcdef0123

 Note that the ``certbot-dns-netcup:`` prefix is imposed by certbot for external plugins.
-You will need to remove it from the config file and the command options in case the plugin is ever merged into certbot upstream.

 You can now instruct certbot to use the netcup authenticator by passing the following options: